 Pediatric Emergency Medicine Fellowship

-The Pediatric Emergency Medicine (PEM) Fellowship Program at UCSF Benioff Children's Hospitals is now officially sponsored by the UCSF School of Medicine through UCSF Graduate Medical Education.
+In 2025, the UCSF School of Medicine officially sponsored the Pediatric Emergency Medicine (PEM) Fellowship Program at UCSF Benioff Children's Hospitals through UCSF Graduate Medical Education.

 While our program name and identification numbers have changed, the fellowship remains the same.
 This transition only affects administrative details and does not impact the structure or content of the fellowship.
 As such, our curriculum, training locations, faculty, and other elements of our program have not changed.